ATOROYO/Backend-Development-For-Telemedicine/README.md

 Below is the home page of the Telemedicine
 ![Home page](screenshots/homepage.png)

-Below is the Blog page with resources to help the patients
+Below is the Blog page with resources to help the patients with health tips
 ![Blog page](screenshots/blogpage.png)

 Below is the signup page for the Telemedicine for new Users